 I consider myself a compassionate motivator, accepting of where you are now while still encouraging you to reach for those changes that will help you feel better and make life more rewarding for you.
 I have an ability to recognize and appreciate the smallest increments of change.
 I am really good at helping people make tiny changes in what seems to be an unfixable situation.
 The tiny changes add up until you no longer feel stuck, trapped, or baffled.
 Rather, you begin to feel capable, confident, and hopeful about the future.
 My absolute favorite part of life coaching is seeing someone achieve a goal that he or she thought was impossible.
 Witnessing the amazement followed by pride as this new level of achievement is reached… it fills my heart and soul.
 It is work that I love.

-Have a question or comment?
-Please feel free to contact me with the form below.
 If you are wanting to contact me regarding becoming a client, please use the New Client Inquiry form on the Contact page.